dbakker/vimfiles/README.md

 # Vim configuration

-This vim configuration uses git & the Vundle plugin.
+This Vim configuration uses git & the [Vundle plugin](http://guessurl.appspot.com/?q=vundle).

 To just install the basic standalone .vimrc use: